-Cytecare, a soon-to-launch cancer speciality hospital in Bengaluru, is looking to use big data and analytics to improve detection and cure of cancer in patients while also ensuring that the treatment it offers is affordable.
+Cytecare, a soon-to-launch cancer specialty hospital in Bengaluru, is looking to use big data and analytics to improve the detection and cure of cancer in patients while also ensuring that the treatment it offers is affordable.

 The hospital, which is scheduled to open its doors to patients in November this year, is located in North Bengaluru with easy access to the city’s airport.
 Cytecare has raised Rs 165 crore from global high net worth individuals, which it has used to construct its first centre, with plans for expanding in more cities already in place.

-"I think when we talk about affordability, it's a fallacy that affordability is always linked to cutting corners.
+“I think when we talk about affordability, it’s a fallacy that affordability is always linked to cutting corners.
 It should be both affordable and excellent and technology plays a big role.
-Just standardisation in cancer is not sufficient, we need personalisation," said Ferzaan Engineer, co-founder and Chairman at Cytecare.
+Just standardization in cancer is not sufficient, we need personalization,” said Ferzaan Engineer, co-founder, and Chairman at Cytecare.

-Cytecare aims at use of technology, where patient data is stored digitally and as new cases come in, the older cases are referred to algorithmically by doctors to come up with the best method of cancer treatment.
+Cytecare aims at the use of technology, where patient data is stored digitally and as new cases come in, the older cases are referred to algorithmically by doctors to come up with the best cancer treatment methods.